Unipisa/ItEM/README.md

 Usage is described in the jupyter notebook [ItEM](ItEM.ipynb)

 To use ItEM, just clone or download the repository.
-If you download it as ZIP, make sure to manually download the [vector file](vectors/COUNT.repubblica.itwac.TOP240.vec) and place it the [vector directory](vectors/) by overriding the existing file.
+If you download it as ZIP, make sure to manually download the [vector file](vectors/COUNT.repubblica.itwac.TOP240.vec) and place it the [vector directory](vectors/) by overwriting the existing file.

 ## Citation